jazzband/pathlib2/docs/index.rst

 .. seealso::
    :pep:`428`: The pathlib module -- object-oriented filesystem paths
-      Rationale for the stabilized pathlib design and API.
+      Rationale for the final pathlib design and API.

 Download
 --------